 7. AI Sourcing Platforms

 AI-powered sourcing tools scan hundreds of millions of profiles across multiple data sources, identifying candidates who match your requirements based on skills, experience, and context - not just keyword matches.
 Pin, for example, searches 850M+ candidate profiles with 100% coverage in North America and Europe, handling both niche specialist roles and high-volume hiring from a single platform.
-The technology has matured to the point where AI candidate sourcing consistently outperforms manual methods on speed, accuracy, and reach.
+Automated candidate discovery has matured to where it consistently outperforms manual methods on speed, accuracy, and reach.

 Here’s how the seven channels compare across the metrics that matter most: